ljmerza/react-photo-calendar/README.md

 npm run dev
 ```

-The dev command launches a local playground powered by Vite so contributors can
+The Storybook dev server replaces the old Vite playground and hosts interactive
+examples for the headless primitives (`npm run storybook` is available as an explicit alias).
-experiment with the headless primitives.
-The `build` script bundles the library
+See `docs/storybook-guide.md` for more details.
+The `build` script bundles the
-in ESM and CJS formats and emits TypeScript declarations that match the contract
+library in ESM and CJS formats and emits TypeScript declarations that match the
-outlined in ADR-009.
+contract outlined in ADR-009.

 ## Project layout